mahmoudfawzy9/souq-login/README.md

 ◉ TestForgetpassword

-### You have to ask about my number, my passowrd to test.
+### You have to ask about my number, my passowrd to test, I removed as a security measure for me.